Kukawa: Demographics and culture

 The population of Kukawa LGA consists mainly of Kanuri, Shuwa Arabs, and other ethnic groups native to the Lake Chad region.
 The Kanuri language is widely spoken, along with Hausa and Arabic in some areas.
 The people of Kukawa engage in agriculture, fishing and trade, with crops such as millet, sorghum, and vegetables being commonly cultivated.
 Traditional festivals, including Durbar celebrations are an important aspect of cultural life.

 Climate

-The weather is dry, with only 400-500mm of rainfall, with hot and rainy summers and dry and pleasant winters, with temperatures between 59°F and 107°F and infrequently falling below 53°F or rising over 112°F.
+The weather is dry, with only 400-500 mm of rainfall, with hot and rainy summers and dry and pleasant winters, with temperatures between 59 F and 107 F and infrequently falling below 53 F or rising over 112 F.

 Heat waves, extreme weather, and rising temperatures are caused by climate change, although its effects are not uniform worldwide.